AdobeDocs/data-collection-apis/src/pages/endpoints/media/index.md

 ## Optimizing media tracking data flows

 Both [Media Collection APIs](https://experienceleague.adobe.com/docs/media-analytics/using/implementation/streaming-media-apis/mc-api-overview.html#media-tracking-data-flows) and Media Edge APIs provide media tracking data as RESTful services.
-But using the Media Edge service has the following advantages:
+The Media Edge service offers the following advantages:

 * It is the easiest way to incorporate XDM schemas into your data flow.
-* Calls are directed from a media player directly to the [Experience Platform Edge Network](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/overview.html).
+* Calls are directed from a media player directly to the Experience Platform Edge Network.
 * It tracks media events efficiently with a minimum of cross-server calls.

 The following table shows a possible Adobe API service for various media analytics cases: